IoneAS22/Holi_Festival_Landing_Page/README.md

 [X] GSAP
   * Amination on the Navbar and the Hero Section<br>

-You can check this project at:
+You can check this project working at: https://ionealves.github.io/Holi_Festival_Landing_Page/

 Desktop Version: